Changes in immigration regulations

 Address registration and PESEL number

-Starting from 1 January 2026, new rules will apply to the process of obtaining a PESEL number and completing address registration (meldunek) for foreigners in Poland.
+Starting from 1 January 2026, new rules apply to the process of obtaining a PESEL number and completing address registration (meldunek) for foreigners in Poland.

 If the person applying for a PESEL number is a foreigner who is not: